 Guy acted for the Plaintiff.
 The Plaintiff was an office worker who was 50 years old at the time of trial.
 She was injured in two motor vehicle accidents and awarded $1,187,000 by a Judge following an eight day trial.
 The Plaintiff sustained chronic neck and back pain and headaches as a result of the accidents.
 She also suffered depression, posttraumatic stress disorder, and a somatic symptom disorder as a result of the accidents.
 ICBC’s lawyers argued the Plaintiff was not credible and raised four issues that they said went to the Plaintiff’s credibility.
 The trial Judge discussed the points raised by ICBC’s counsel and discounted them all (see paragraphs 9-30 of the judgment at the “Details” tab).
 Ultimately the trial Judge accepted that the Plaintiff was disabled from work as a result of the injuries she sustained in the accidents and awarded her $616,000 for past and future lost work capacity.
 The trial Judge awarded the Plaintiff $400,000 for future care so that the Plaintiff can manage her condition and get assistance as needed in the future.
 The trial Judge also awarded the Plaintiff $120,000 to help her cope with her pain and suffering.
 The breakdown of damages between all heads of damage can be found at paragraph 239 of the judgment which can be viewed by clicking the “Details” tab.

-Richard and Simon acted for the Plaintiff in a four week jury trial, during January of 2014.
+Richard acted for the Plaintiff in a four week jury trial, during January of 2014.
 The jury awarded the Plaintiff $2,728,473.
 However, this amount was reduced by $369,000, as the jury verdict of $720,000 for pain and suffering exceeded the inflation adjusted limit on pain and suffering damages, which was $351,000 at the time of trial.
 After calculation of additional damages for tax-gross up and management fees, the final jury verdict was just over $2,800,000.

 The Plaintiff had suffered a traumatic brain injury, and orthopedic injuries, as a result of a motor vehicle accident.
 The Plaintiff was aged 18 at the time of the accident and had been struck by a vehicle, as a pedestrian.
 The damage to the Plaintiff’s brain was to his frontal lobes, the region of the brain that regulates “executive function”.
 Due to his frontal lobe brain injury the Plaintiff had a change to his personality.
 He was no longer the thoughtful and caring person he had been before the accident.
 Rather, he became angry and reclusive.
 The Plaintiff was of exceptional intelligence, which was fortunately unaffected by the accident.
 He actually achieved better grades in University following the accident than he had achieved before.
 However, the evidence and arguments in the Plaintiff’s case was that the changes to his personality would significantly affect his ability to earn income throughout his lifetime, and that he would require ongoing care and assistance.